-Additionally, if a student receives all F grades or a combination of F, W and I grades within one semester, whether or not on financial aid warning status, their financial aid is automatically disqualified.
+Additionally, if a student receives all F grades or a combination of F, and W grades within one semester, whether or not on financial aid warning status, their financial aid is automatically disqualified.
 The student will need to appeal the disqualification.

 While on financial aid warning, a student is eligible for financial aid; however, they must be within the SAP policy guidelines by the end of the second semester.
 Failure to do so will result in financial aid disqualification.
 In addition, if a student attempts the maximum allowable credits for the program and has not been awarded a degree, financial aid is automatically disqualified.

 Students who become ineligible due to SAP disqualification may submit an appeal through the student portal.
-The appeal should include a statement documenting the circumstances that prevented the student from being academically successful, creating an academic plan and completing an online SAP Success Seminar, along with the student’s DegreeWorks audit, their academic plan and any supporting documentation.
+The appeal should include a statement documenting the circumstances that prevented the student from being academically successful, including a plan for success along with the student's DegreeWorks audit, their academic plan and any supporting documentation. completing an online SAP Success Seminar, along with the student’s DegreeWorks audit, their academic plan and any supporting documentation.
 The Office of Student Financial Aid and Scholarships considers the student’s written appeal, other supporting documentation and federal regulations when making a final determination.
+Students with questions about their SAP Appeal outcome may contact the office of Student Financial Aid & Scholarships.
 The decision of the SAP Appeals Committee is final.